Structured identification of multivariable modal systems: Introduction

 While some efforts have been made to incorporate the rank constraint, the range of available methods remains limited.
 Post-processing strategies, such as data refitting, transform an initially estimated model into modal form and then re-estimate the parameters~\cite{Voorhoeve2021IdentifyingStage, Gustavsen2004ADomain}.
 In contrast, integrated approaches aim to enforce the structure directly, either by incorporating modal properties into the parameterization~\cite{Voorhoeve2016IdenticationConsiderations, Vayssettes2015StructuredOptimisation} or by using parameter projection techniques~\cite{Mercere2014IdentificationOne, Yu2018IdentificationModels}.
 While data refitting can yield accurate modal estimates, it can become computationally demanding, particularly in large-scale MIMO settings.
 Parameter projection methods offer a promising alternative, but their development has so far been largely limited to state-space model estimation.

-Although many parametric modal identification techniques are available, few provide a systematic and computationally efficient framework that explicitly accounts for the rank condition and exploits the additive structure.
-This paper introduces a novel two-stage structured identification strategy for estimating MIMO input-output models in modal form.
+Although many parametric modal identification techniques are available, {there is currently no systematic and computationally efficient framework that explicitly enforces the rank constraints intrinsic to modal decompositions, exploits the additive structure of modal models in the model structure, and remains applicable to large-scale industrial systems with closely spaced modes.} This paper introduces a novel two-stage identification strategy for estimating MIMO input-output models in modal form.
 In the first stage, an additive model is estimated using a refined instrumental variable method \cite{Young1980RefinedAnalysis}, which is subsequently projected onto a modal form using the indirect prediction error method (IPEM) \cite{Soderstrom1991AnIdentification}.
 The framework accommodates both proportional damping and general viscous damping models \cite{DeKraker2004ADynamics}, as these formulations are commonly encountered in industrial applications \cite{Verbaan2015RobustStages}.
-The main contributions of this paper are: \begin{enumerate}[label=C\arabic*:, leftmargin=*, align=left] \item A frequency-domain refined instrumental variable method is derived for estimating continuous-time MIMO models in additive transfer function form. \item A two-stage structured identification framework is introduced that projects additive models onto the modal form, accommodating both proportional and general viscous damping models. \item Experimental validation of the developed parametric modal system identification method on an experimental wafer-stage system. \end{enumerate}
+The main contributions of this paper are: \begin{enumerate}[label=C\arabic*:, leftmargin=*, align=left] \item A general framework is introduced for estimating continuous-time MIMO models in additive transfer-function form using a frequency-domain refined instrumental variable method. \item A structured identification framework is introduced that projects additive models onto the modal form, accommodating both proportional and general viscous damping model parameterizations. \end{enumerate}

 A preliminary version addressing C1 was presented in \cite{vanderHulst2025FrequencyStage}.
 In addition, the two-stage strategy for structured model estimation may be interpreted as the frequency-domain counterpart of the time-domain method introduced in \cite{Gonzalez2025StatisticallyIdentification}, which includes an extensive statistical analysis.
 In this paper, we extend these results to a broader class of damping models and provide a comprehensive experimental validation on a complex industrial system.